ibm-cloud-docs/Cloudant/offerings/gdpr_faq.md

 All clusters have an encrypted file system (encryption at rest) using LUKS.
 Data in the database is visible to our operations and support teams (see below).
-For sensitive data, you must remain invisible to {{site.data.keyword.cloudant_short_notm}}, you must encrypt or otherwise protect (pseudonmise) your data before sending it to us.
-You must avoid using PI for a document `_id`, as these are always visible and enter access logs.
+For sensitive data, you must remain invisible to {{site.data.keyword.cloudant_short_notm}}, and you must encrypt or otherwise protect (pseudonmise) your data before sending it to us.
+You must avoid using PI for a document `_id`, as these are always visible and written to the access logs.

 ## Data locations

-Locations where {{site.data.keyword.cloudant_short_notm}} processes personal data will be made available, and kept up to date, via the Cumulus/Cloud Transparency tool
+Locations where {{site.data.keyword.cloudant_short_notm}} processes personal data will be made available, and kept up to date, via the Cumulus/Cloud Transparency tool.

 ## Service security